Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 LightningCLI
 ^^^^^^^^^^^^

+The implementation of training command line tools is done via the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class.
+The minimal installation of pytorch-lightning does not include this support.
+To enable it either install lightning with the :code:`all` extras require or install the package :code:`jsonargparse[signatures]`.

 The case in which the user's :class:`~pytorch_lightning.core.lightning.LightningModule` class implements all required :code:`*_dataloader` methods, a :code:`trainer.py` tool can be as simple as: